 After recovering the gold, Lane and his friends decide to let Mrs. Lowe

 keep the reward money -- $50,000.
 Lane is told that the gesture was touching

 but... the woman wasn't who she said she was.

-The New York Times noted these performances:
+The New York Times had another take:

 The cast is for the most part quite lovely, led by a gentle Wayne, too old